 The oral defense presents an opportunity for the Thesis/Dissertation Examination Committee, which includes the Thesis/Dissertation Supervisory Committee and the external examiner for a Masters thesis and both internal and external examiners for a Dissertation, to assess the student's research knowledge.
 The defense is open to anybody in the university community.
-The Chair of the Oral Defense is normally the GSC Chair. one of the program directors, or the Department Chair.
+The Chair of the Oral Defense is normally the GSC Chair, one of the program directors, or the Department Chair.
 The Chair may not be on the Examination Committee.
 When necessary, the Defense Chair may be any other full-time member of the Department of Psychology who is not on the Examination Committee.
 The GSC Chair, one of the program directors, or the Department Chair must also be present at the oral defense in any capacity.
 The Defense Chair ensures that the defense is conducted fairly, in accordance with approved guidelines and procedures and ensures that the defense adheres to the time limits indicated in the guidelines; he/she also completes the "Oral Defense Evaluation Form" (Appendix 7).
 For Master's thesis defenses, the Thesis Supervisory Committee and External Examiner must be present at the defense.
 In cases where the External Examiner is from outside of Lakehead University, he/she may attend by teleconference, videoconference, or by written submission.
 For PhD Dissertation defenses, the Dissertation Supervisory Committee, the Internal Examiner, and External Examiner (in person, by video-conference, teleconference, or written submission) must be present at the defense.

 In the oral defense, the student gives a 15 to 20 minute presentation of the thesis/dissertation.
-The Defense Chair invites members of the Examination Committee to ask questions.
+The DefenseChair invites members of the Examination Committee to ask questions.
 The Examination Committee typically asks questions across the following domains: factual, methodological, statistical, theoretical/application, and critical thinking.
 There are two rounds of questioning by the Examination Committee before questioning is open to the floor.
 The order of questioning within each round for an MA thesis oral defense is the External Examiner, the Supervisory Committee member(s) and finally the Supervisor/Co-Supervisors.
-The order of questioning within each round for a PhD dissertation oral defense is the External Examiner, the Supervisory Committee member(s), and finally the Supervisor/Co-Supervisors.
+The order of questioning within each round for a PhD dissertation oral defense is the External Examiner, Internal Examiner, the Supervisory Committee member(s), and finally the Supervisor/Co-Supervisors.
 Normally, the total time for questions will not exceed 90 minutes.
 The Defense Chair then invites questions from the wider audience and may pose questions him/herself.
 For proposals, Defense Chair and one Supervisory Committee Member (not the supervisor) independently complete the "Oral Defense Evaluation Form" (Appendix 7).
-For final defenses, the External and Internal Examiners complete the Oral Defense Evaluation form along with the Defense Chair.
+For final Masters defenses, the External Examiner and Defense Chair complete the Oral Defense Evaluation form, and for final PhD defenses the External and Internal Examiners and Defense Chair complete the Oral Defense Evaluation form.
 If the External Examiner does not attend the final defense, a committee member (not the supervisor) will complete the "Oral Defense Evaluation Form" instead.